mundue/MMTrackingController/README.md

 		[[MMTrackingController sharedTrackingController] stopTracking];
 	}

-If your application supports multitasking on iSO 4.x, you should also add the following calls:
+If your application supports multitasking on iOS 4.x, you should also add the following calls:

 	- (void)applicationWillEnterForeground:(UIApplication *)application {
-		[[MMTrackingController sharedTrackingController] logEvent:@"EnterForeground" ];
+		[[MMTrackingController sharedTrackingController] logEvent:@"EnterForeground"];
 	}

 	- (void)applicationDidEnterBackground:(UIApplication *)application {
-		[[MMTrackingController sharedTrackingController] logEvent:@"EnterBackground" ];
+		[[MMTrackingController sharedTrackingController] logEvent:@"EnterBackground"];
 	}

 This will properly trigger suspend/resume handling of the tracking code.
 See -[MMTrackingController logEvent] for example of how Localytics handles this case.

 Any place in your code where you'd like to track an interesting event, simply add a line like this:

-	[[MMTrackingController sharedTrackingController] logEvent:@"eventOfInterest" ];
+	[[MMTrackingController sharedTrackingController] logEvent:@"eventOfInterest"];

 Note: Flurry has a special "error handler" that you can use to log exceptions to.
 You need to install the exception handler and invoke -[MMTrackingController logError] like this: